akashraj98/Cloud-instance-health-monitor/README.md

-# Cloud-instance-health-monitor
+# Cloud Monitoring

-Consists of two script
+Cloud Monitoring Application Consists of two main scripts Reorter[reporter.py] and Manager[manage.py]

-reporter.py | Reporter
+  - This application can be use to monitor different instances running on cloud and send atomated emails if something went wrong on any instance

-manage.py | Manager
+### Reporter

-Reporter
+  - Reporter is the  script that is run on each instance and collect data
-Reporter is the  script that is run on each instance and collect data Data collected by reporter
+  - Data collected by reporter
     -CPUUtilization
     -DiskActivity
     -MemmoryUtilization